The Greatest: Guitar Instrumentals

 Cliffs of Dover – Eric Johnson

 Eric Johnson achieves the impossible by proving you can have a jaunty, happy tune that’s hummable AND terrifying at the same time.
 All great players make the tough stuff look effortless, but the ease with which Eric fires the notes out here is just sickening.
 His guitar tone is stunningly beautiful as well, simultaneously sounding clean and distorted, open and compressed.
-Johnson is famously fussy about his sound (he’s the guy the can ‘hear’ the difference between types of pickguard screw...) but it’s all pretty justified when the results are so clearly brilliant.
+Johnson is famously fussy about his sound (he’s the guy who can ‘hear’ the difference between types of pickguard screw...) but it’s all pretty justified when the results are so clearly brilliant.
 His playing is scandalously good, but it’s his feeling and sense of melody that make Cliffs of Dover one of the best-loved guitar instrumentals ever.

 Tender Surrender – Steve Vai